A long history of staying ahead

-For a long time Positron Emission Tomography, or PET allows neuroscientist to investigate, brain function and disease in living individuals.
-Amongst others, PET provides quantitative estimates of rates of oxygen and glucose consumption, concentrations of neuroreceptors, activity of enzymes as well as deposition of abnormal proteins in the brain.
-In fact, PET has been present at the Neuro since the mid 1970’s, making it indeed one of the oldest PET units in the world.
+Positron Emission Tomography (PET) allows neuroscientists to investigate brain function and disease in living individuals.
+Among others, PET can provide quantitative estimates of rates of oxygen and glucose consumption, concentrations of neuroreceptors, activity of enzymes as well as deposition of abnormal proteins in the brain.
+PET has been present at The Neuro since the mid 1970’s, making it one of the oldest PET units in the world.
 After humble beginnings with one scanner acquired from the Brookhaven National Laboratory in Upton, New York, a series of scanners were locally assembled or purchased to keep our research capacity in humans at the forefront of the field.
-In the early 2000’s, a small animal scanner was procured, opening up for us the field in pre-clinical imaging.
-In parallel, a Radiochemistry Laboratory with its own cyclotron (we have had 2 so far) has been one of the most productive of such installations worldwide and has made available a large variety of ever renewed and expanding radiopharmaceuticals, a process absolutely critical to maintaining a vibrant PET research program in Neurology and Neuroscience.
-Striving to always offer state-of-the-art infrastructures, and associating with the world-class researchers in multiple neuroscience fields, the PET Unit of the Neuro is universally recognized as one of the premier such centers in operation today.
+In the early 2000’s, a small animal scanner was procured, opening up for us the field of pre-clinical imaging.
+In parallel, a Radiochemistry Laboratory with its own cyclotron (we have had 2 so far) has been one of the most productive of such installations worldwide and has made available a large variety of ever renewed and expanding radiopharmaceuticals, a process absolutely critical to maintaining a vibrant PET research program in neurology and neuroscience.
+Striving to always offer state-of-the-art infrastructures, and associating with world-class researchers in multiple neuroscience fields, the PET Unit of The Neuro is universally recognized as one of the premier such centers in operation today.

 As a center dedicated entirely to research, we conduct experiments, always under the very strict supervision of institutional committees and governmental agencies whose role is to ensure safe conditions for research volunteers, in human subjects.
 We also pursue research in animals, often bearers of conditions mimicking diseases found in humans, to gain insights on the mechanisms driving those problems and also to develop and validate new approaches which might later be used in humans, or, again, to better understand normal biological functions.
 Again, this is done following strict ethical rules on how to handle and treat the animals involved.